 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-It’s not uncommon to want to spoil your dog by sharing table scraps or your favorite people food snack instead of a dog treat.
+It’s not uncommon to want to spoil your dog by sharing your favorite people food snack instead of a dog treat.
 After all, if it is safe for you to eat, it must be OK for your dog to eat, right?
 Not necessarily.
 While many people foods are perfectly safe for dogs, some are very unhealthy and downright dangerous, so it’s critical to learn which fruits and vegetables dogs can eat.

 Fruits Dogs Can and Can’t Eat

 Yes, dogs can eat apples.
 Apples are an excellent source of vitamins A and C, as well as fiber for your dog.
 They are low in protein and fat, making them the perfect snack for senior dogs.
 Just be sure to remove the seeds and core first.
 Try them frozen for an icy warm weather snack.
 You can also find it as an ingredient in apple-flavored dog treats.